BeNeSam: History

-The history of the Belgian-Dutch naval cooperation goes back to 1948 when the idea of a joint staff occurred.
+The history of Belgian-Dutch naval cooperation goes back to 1948, when the idea of a joint staff occurred.
 In a secret military treaty both countries agreed to submit the Royal Netherlands Navy and the Belgian Navy to the command of a single officer in wartime because both navies would operate in the same sea area.
 This agreement was formalized when NATO activated Allied Command Channel (ACCHAN) in 1953.
 One of three subordinate commands of ACCHAN was the Benelux Sub-Area Channel Command (BENECHAN) based in Den Helder and consisting of the Belgian and Dutch navies.

 Shortly after the end of the Cold War Belgium and the Netherlands signed an agreement settling the cooperation between the Belgian and Dutch navies in 1995, as well in peacetime as in wartime.
 As a result of this agreement the operational staffs of both navies were integrated in a joint staff under the command of the Admiral Benelux headquartered in Den Helder from 1 January 1996 on.
 It led to a unique form of cooperation of both navies in operational matters, training, logistics and maintenance.
 Both countries remain fully sovereign concerning the deployment of their forces.